K-9

 K-9 Team

 PFC.
 Shon McCluskey is originally from Pittsburgh, Pennsylvania and received a Bachelor’s Degree in Criminal Justice from Indiana University of Pennsylvania in 1996.
 PFC.
 McCluskey moved to the Myrtle Beach area upon being hired with the Myrtle Beach Police Dept. in 1997.
 PFC.
 McCluskey has been with the department for over 22 years, and spent 15 of those years working in the Traffic Division.
 PFC.
 McCluskey accomplished certifications as an Accident Reconstructionist, Instructor in Standardized Field Sobriety Testing, and Instructor in Speed Measurement Device.
 PFC.
 McCluskey was nominated and awarded as Police Officer of the Year for 2015.
-In August of 2016, PFC McCluskey was accepted into the K-9 Unit to handle a 4-year-old Belgian Malinois named Daisy.
-PFC.
-McCluskey and K-9 Daisy attended a K-9 Handler Course, and in October of 2016 hit the road as a team.
+In August of 2016, PFC McCluskey was accepted into the K-9 Unit to handle a 4-year-old Belgian Malinois named Daisy, whom he worked side by side with until her retirement 2019.
+In 2019 PFC.
+McCluskey had the honor to get a second K9 Partner, K9 Goggles.
+K9 Goggles is an explosive, article search, and tracking certified K9.

 PFC.
 Tyler Struckus / K9 Yep